Durand Line

 The Durand Line was established in 1893 as the international border between the Emirate of Afghanistan and the British Indian Empire by Mortimer Durand, a British diplomat of the Indian Civil Service, and Abdur Rahman Khan, the Emir of Afghanistan, to fix the limit of their respective spheres of influence and improve diplomatic relations and trade.
-Britain considered Afghanistan to be an independent state at the time, although they controlled its foreign affairs and diplomatic relations.

-The single-page agreement, dated 12 November 1893, contains seven short articles, including a commitment not to exercise interference beyond the Durand Line.
+The single-page Agreement, dated 12 November 1893, contains seven short articles, including a commitment not to exercise interference beyond the Durand Line.
 A joint British-Afghan demarcation survey took place starting from 1894, covering some 800 mi of the border.

 Established towards the end of the British–Russian "Great Game" rivalry, the resulting line established Afghanistan as a buffer zone between British and Russian interests in the region.
-The line granted Asmar and the valley up to Chanak to Afghanistan, while kabul gave up claims to Waziristan and Chageh.
-It permitted arms imports from British Raj and increased the Afghan subsidy from 1.2 to 1.8 million rupees.
-The line, as slightly modified and ratified by the Anglo-Afghan Treaty of 1919, was inherited by Pakistan in 1947, following its independence.
+The line created Wakhan Corridor as buffer between British and Russian empires and granted Nuristan (then known as Kafiristan) and parts of Chitral to Afghanistan, while giving up claims to Waziristan and Chageh.
+It also permitted arms imports from British India and increased the subsidy given to Afghanistan from 1.2 to 1.8 million rupees.
+The line, as modified and ratified by the Anglo-Afghan Treaty of 1919, was inherited by Pakistan in 1947, following its independence.

-The Durand line cuts through to demarcate Khyber Pakhtunkhwa, Balochistan, and the contested region of Gilgit-Baltistan of northern and western Pakistan from the northeastern and southern provinces of Afghanistan.
 From a geopolitical and geostrategic perspective, it has been described as one of the most dangerous borders in the world.

-Although the Durand Line is internationally recognized as the western border of Pakistan, it remains unrecognized in Afghanistan.
-Sardar Mohammed Daoud Khan, former prime minister and president of Afghanistan, vigorously opposed the border and launched a propaganda war.
-However, Bhutto made a proposal in August 1976: that if he pardons the leaders of the National Awami Party then Daoud Khan must simultaneously announce that Afghanistan has no territorial claims on Pakistan and is prepared to recognise the Durand Line.
-Bhutto, however, also disclosed to American diplomats that he feared that the Afghans may go back on their word.
-Following the second round of talks, Daoud publicly announced his willingness to recognise the border as part of the Afghan concession, however, the following negotiations were stalled after Bhutto was overthrown a year later and following the overthrow of Daoud Khan in 1978, the new PDPA government back to the hardline stance on the Durand Line claiming that Afghanistan's borders extended up until the Indus River, essentially claiming more than half of Pakistan.
+The Durand Line is internationally recognized as the western border of Pakistan, although it remains largely unrecognised in Afghanistan.
+However many non-Pashtun ethnic groups in Afghanistan, such as Tajiks and Hazaras, have expressed its recognition.
+In April 2017, the Tajik politician Abdul Latif Pedram and his National Congress Party (NCP) recognised the Durand Line as the official border, which sparked outrage from the Pashtun nationalists.
+In February 2026, a Hazara politician Taher Zohair, the former governor of Bamyan, said that "Durand is an official border and whoever does not accept it is irrational".